 13. Why should I invest in another gear warning device when I already have one in my airplane?

 The gear warning horn in your aircraft more than likely relies on a mechanical throttle position to activate.
 In many cases, such as during a high power approach, this may not give an adequate warning until it is too late.
 In addition to the audio voice, the AAS has an annunciator light for redundancy.
 You will still have the original warning horn, thus having the redundancy of two systems.

 14. Are gear up landings really that big of a problem?

 You better believe they are.
 These types of incidents can happen to anyone.
 According to the FAA Advisory Circular AC-20-34D, over 30% of all landing accidents still involve forgetting to lower the landing gear.
-The NTSB reports that there is an average of one gear up landing per day in the US alone!
+The NTSB reports that there is an average of one reported gear up landing every 12 days!
 It only takes a small distraction and then you become a statistic.
 As the saying goes, "There are those who have, and those who will."

 15. What exactly does the OVERSPEED feature do?

 The aircraft's airspeed is continuously monitored and alerts the pilot the aircraft reaches overspeed (Vne).
 This overspeed threshold value is hardwired during installation for the specific make and model of aircraft.
 As the aircraft reaches the airspeed threshold, the message, "OVERSPEED!...OVERSPEED!...OVERSPEED!" repeats and is accompanied by the flashing amber annunciator.
 Slowing the aircraft is the only way to stop these advisories.

 16. How does the Stall Warning Repeater work?

 The AAS looks for a signal from your aircraft's existing stall warning horn.
 When the horn sounds, the AAS sends an audio tone that can be heard over the aircraft speaker and/or headset.

 17. What about the FLIGHT TIME RECORDING feature?